hiranthaR/Json-to-Dart-Model/README.md

 <!-- NULL SAFETY -->
 ## Null Safety

-Null-Safety is enabled as default and it will indicate that a variable may have the value null.
-Required in the new Dart language from version 2.12...
+Null-Safety is enabled as default and it will indicate that a variable may have the value `null`.
+Required in the new Dart language from version 2.12.0.
 To disable it, go to the `Settings/Extensions/JSON To Dart Model`

 > **Note:** make sure your packages also support Dart null safety.